verrazzano/verrazzano/examples/multicluster/change-placement/README.md

 ## Prerequisites

-The multicluster Hello World Helidon example will used to show how to change the placement of an application to another cluster.
-Follow the [instructions](../hello-helidon/README.md) to deploy the multicluster Hello World Helidon example.
+The multicluster Hello World Helidon example will be used to show how to change the placement of an application to another cluster.
+First, follow the [instructions](../hello-helidon/README.md) to deploy the multicluster Hello World Helidon example.

 **NOTE:** All files and paths in this document are relative to `<VERRAZZANO_HOME>/examples/multicluster/change-placement`.